Truth Telling in a World of Lies-

 For the most part my son was a sweet and obedient little boy.
 However, there was one area he struggled throughout his childhood.
 Alex was (and is now) a kid who routinely spoke his mind, irrespective of the appropriateness of the situation.

 When Alex was six my husband took him to a local home improvement store where he saw a man dressed as a woman for the first time.
-Alex stared at the man for just a second or two, gave a slight nod, as if he had made his mind up about something significant and loudly declared that if men were going to wear dresses they ought to at least shave their legs.
-Alex charmed everyone within earshot with his thoroughly naïve but straightforward appraisal of the situation, except of course, the man wearing the dress.
+Alex stared at the man for just a second or two, gave a slight nod, as if he had made his mind up about something significant and then loudly declared that if men were going to wear dresses they ought to at least shave their legs.
+Alex charmed everyone within earshot with his thoroughly naïve but straightforward appraisal of the situation, including the man wearing the dress.

 My son’s inclination to boldly speak his mind was not limited to the questionable wardrobe choices of others.
 Nor did it start when he was six.
 It started in early toddlerhood.
 To my utter horror, He would routinely ask total strangers the most personal questions imaginable.
 He also made a regular habit of informing the parents of other children when he felt their kids were misbehaving.
 He was notorious for correcting or contradicting any opinion he believed to be based on misinformation.